Mrtracker-new/InvisioVault_R/README.md

 ---

-## 🔄 **NEW: Revolutionary PNG/EXE Polyglot Technology**
+## 🔄 **NEW: Revolutionary ICO/EXE Polyglot Technology**

 <div align="center">

 ### 🎯 **True Dual-Format Files: One File, Two Formats**

-*Create files that function perfectly as BOTH PNG images AND Windows executables simultaneously*
+*Create files that function perfectly as BOTH ICO icons AND Windows executables simultaneously*

 </div>

 **🚀 Breakthrough Innovation: True Simultaneous Format Technology**

 InVisioVault includes a revolutionary polyglot file creation feature that solves the age-old problem of format conflicts.
-Instead of choosing between image OR executable, InVisioVault's advanced polyglot engine creates files where PNG and PE formats **coexist in the same bytes**.
+Instead of choosing between icon OR executable, InVisioVault's advanced polyglot engine creates files where ICO and EXE formats **coexist in perfect harmony**.

-This cutting-edge capability is fully integrated into the InVisioVault steganography suite, combining the power of hidden file storage with innovative dual-format technology.
+This cutting-edge capability is fully integrated into the InVisioVault steganography suite, combining the power of advanced steganography with innovative dual-format technology.

 ### 🎯 **Polyglot Features Overview**